 Other Sources of Funding

 Advanced graduate students are permitted to teach undergraduate laboratories, and in some instances serve as the Instructor of Record for an undergraduate course.
-The number of these awards varies according to the needs of the Department and the capability and interest of students.
+The number of these awards varies according to the needs of the department and the capability and interest of students.
 The appointment is for the semester and carries a prorated stipend.
-Recipient pays for all fees, but some tuition scholarships are available.
+The recipient pays for all fees, but some tuition scholarships are available.

 It should be noted that in the past all Psychology graduate students in good standing have been fully supported.